-Latte di mandorla: the Sicilian almond milk recipe from scratch.
-How to make Italian style almond milk at home.
+Ciao, in this post, I’m sharing with you Latte di Mandorla: the Sicilian almond milk recipe from scratch.
+Today, you’ll learn how to make Italian-style almond milk at home!

 Italian Summer refreshments are, traditionally, fruity syrups, mixed with iced water: